 “Luminous colour, constant in my work, reflects what delights my eye.
 Ceramic pieces formed and sculpted, then painted in a water colour style, acknowledge the tradition of floral symbolism in art that signifies feminine beauty, fertility, the natural and philosophical worlds.
 Through symbolic significance, floral decoration becomes a vehicle for contemplation, elevating the everyday object.

 Susan Card (B.H.Ec., B.F.A. - University of Manitoba) has exhibited her ceramics and published articles about ceramics for over twenty-five years.
-Colourful porcelain and sculptural smoke-fired pottery produced in her Toronto studio is commissioned by private and corporate clients and has been exhibited in galleries in Toronto, London, Waterloo and Montreal.
+In 2006, Card opened DISH GALLERY + Studio in the Toronto Distillery District.
+Colourful porcelain and sculptural smoke-fired pottery produced in her studio is commissioned by private and corporate clients and has been exhibited in galleries in Toronto, London, Waterloo and Montreal.